psevestre/openid-fapi/Financial_API_WD_002.md

 ### Notational Conventions

-The key words "shall", "shall not",
+The keywords "shall", "shall not",
 "should", "should not", "may", and
 "can" in this document are to be interpreted as described in ISO Directive Part 2.
-These key words are not used as dictionary terms such that any occurence of them shall be interpreted as key words and are not to be interpreted with their natural language meanings.
+These keywords are not used as dictionary terms such that any occurrence of them shall be interpreted as keywords and are not to be interpreted with their natural language meanings.

 #**Financial Services – Financial API - Part 2: Read and Write API Security Profile **